jarlsondre/chess_python_cpp/README.md

 In order to build this into a module, enter the `build` folder and then type `cmake ..` and `make`.
 This will build a new .so-file, which then can be imported in Python.
 In the case of this project, it can be imported as `chess_module`, as seen in `main.py`.

 As you change methods in the C++ files, you have to add them to the actual Python module explicitly.
-This is currently done in the `tester.cc` file, but we'll see what I do with it in the future.
+This is currently done in the `wrapper.cc` file, but we'll see what I do with it in the future.
 Currently it seems to work, but I am far from done with my implementation.